danboy/poker/README.md

 1. clone it
 2. npm install -d
 3. npm update
-4. Install redis/mongo
+4. Install redis
-5. node app.js
+5. node poker

 By default the app launches on port 3000, but you can pass an alternate port with the PORT environment variable: